yzhang18/RNA-SeqEZPZ-NF/README.md

 You can skip this step if you are not going to use hg38 genome in the graphical interface.
 1. Go to ```RNA-SeqEZPZ``` directory and create a ```ref/hg38``` directory. **Note**: foldername MUST be ```ref/hg38```
    ```
-   # create RNA-SeqEZPZ/ref/hg38 folder.
-If you are following the steps above to get hg19 then you'd have to do the
+   # If you are following the steps above to get hg19 then you'd have to do the
-   # following command to create RNA-SeqEZPZ/ref/hg38
+   # following command to create RNA-SeqEZPZ/ref/hg38 folder
    mkdir -p ../hg38
    ```
 3. Go to the directory created in step 1 and download hg38 fasta file to this directory
    ```
    # go to RNA-SeqEZPZ/ref/hg38 directory
+   # if you are following the steps above you do the following command to go to hg38 directory
    cd ../hg38
    # download and unzip the fasta file from UCSC genome browser
    wget -O - https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz | gunzip -c > hg38.fa